Missouri Workers Compensation Specialists

 - File a claim with the Division directly.

-Your injury will only be covered if it is job-related or required or pivotal to your job.
-For instance, all injuries sustained while on work-related errands and even business trips should be covered by workers compensation Missouri.
-However, injuries or illnesses arising from your trips to or from work are not covered by compensation – as stipulated by the “coming or going” rule in the workers’ compensation law.
-Other injuries that fall under the same category include injuries sustained on a business lunch; during a basketball game; or while attending a voluntary outing with your co-workers or boss without any link to your job duties.
+Your injury will only be covered if it is job-related.
+For instance, all injuries sustained while on work-related errands and even business trips should be covered by workers comp.
+However, injuries or illnesses arising from your trips to or from work are not covered – as stipulated by the “coming or going” rule in the workers’ compensation law.

 Missouri Workers Compensation Chart

 There is also a schedule of losses for injuries sustained to various body parts called the Missouri workers’ compensation chart.
-This can be a helpful tool in determining how much compensation you may receive in your Missouri workers compensation claim, and for how long you will receive the compensation.
+This can be a helpful tool in determining how much compensation you may receive in your claim and for how long you will receive the compensation.

 A total loss of a listed body part makes you eligible for weekly benefits for the period set by the schedule.
-The following awards are listed under Missouri’s schedule:
+The following awards are listed under the schedule:

 - total loss of the foot (150 weeks)